jacrivera/AI-Academy-Semester-1-Capstone-Group-5/README.md

 - total_profit: difference between worldwide_gross and production budget (in $)

 ### Three Visualizations
-This chart shows how the duration of a film relates with its total profit.
-In this case, the 2.5-3.5 hour range appears to be best in terms of overall revenue.
+This chart shows how the duration of a film relates to its average rating.
+In this case, the 2.5-3.5 hour range appears to be best in terms of average rating.

 ![visualization0](images/vis0.png)